michaelklishin/acits/README.md

 and issues observed over about 4 years of using RabbitMQ with various languages.

+## Project Maturity

+ACITS in its current form is a very young project (started in early November, 2012).
+As such, expect things to change, much more automation to be added over time, more clients included and so on.

 ## How It Works

 There is one *main test suite* that delivers commands to *command handlers* implemented in various languages using